 Thomas Mueller, Managing Director, Fjord Head of Design

 Justus Oehler, Partner, Pentagram

 For a brief introduction to some of the key topics at hand, watch our video interview with Dan Kraemer.
-Then download the free ebook to get all of their answers about design’s role in brand formation, creation and communication — answers and perspectives as varied as each of the individual design leaders’ pursuits.
+Then download the full ebook to get all of their answers about design’s role in brand formation, creation and communication — answers and perspectives as varied as each of the individual design leaders’ pursuits.